 Correct technology for fecal management and crowd funding for viable and sustainable operations, infrastructure and maintenance were shared.
 Region based toilet solutions were provided.
 Solutions to protect water sources, cost effective affordable methods for connecting water till home and develop comprehensive water treatment plan for irrigation were discussed.
 Proper implementation of existing laws, regulations and polices was also emphasised upon.

 Overall an inspiring and engaging event ‘You are the Solution for Swachh Uttar Pradesh' was concluded by a vote of thanks from Mr Ravi Bhatnagar.
 He expressed heartfelt thanks to all dignitaries, panelists, participants, organizing committee for their enthusiastic participation and strong commitment towards common goal of Swachh Bharat.
 The event was closed with India's National Anthem.

 Knowledge plays a critical role for behaviour change as developing countries can grow dynamically and independently through strong eco-system.
 Stronger commitment and willingness to come together by WASH leaders and Knowledge Partners within India and across the world was demonstrated through this event.
 A solution oriented approach is emphasised to change the current picture of WASH scenario of Uttar Pradesh as well as entire India.

 Everyone agreed that it's the time to rethink strategies to reach the unreached and marginalised sections through innovative solutions, best technologies, effective public-private partnerships, system strengthening and strategically targeted interventions for behaviour change at all levels.
-To take it forward, Dettol Banega Swachh India will integrate best practices and solutions into 2nd phase of its initiative "Changing Behaviour: Creating Sanitation Change Leaders", and replicate its successful and sustainable model by working closely with the State Govt. for Swachh Uttar Pradesh.
+To take it forward, Dettol Banega Swasth India will integrate best practices and solutions into 2nd phase of its initiative "Changing Behaviour: Creating Sanitation Change Leaders", and replicate its successful and sustainable model by working closely with the State Govt. for Swachh Uttar Pradesh.